-a) Single Axel Paulsen or double Axel Paulsen
+- a) Single Axel Paulsen or double Axel Paulsen - b) Double or triple jump, may not repeat jump a) - c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Loop (for season 2025/26), both jumps may not repeat jump a) or b) - d) Layback/sideways leaning spin or camel spin with no change of foot (minimum six (6) revolutions) and no flying entrance (for season 2025/26). - e) Spin combination with only one change of foot (minimum of five (5) revolutions on each foot), flying entrance not allowed.

-- b) Double or triple jump, may not repeat jump a) - c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Toe loop (for season 2024/25), both jumps may not repeat jump a) or b) - d) Layback/sideways leaning spin or sit spin with no change of foot (minimum six (6) revolutions) and no flying entrance (for season 2024/25). - e) Spin combination with only one change of foot (minimum of five (5) revolutions on each foot), flying entrance not allowed. - f) One step sequence fully utilizing the ice surface.
-For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward outside rocker and backward inside loop (for season 2024/25), they can be in the same combination or one in the first and the other in the second.
+f) One step sequence fully utilizing the ice surface.
+For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward inside bracket and backward outside counter (for season 2025/26), they can be in the same combination or one in the first and the other in the second.
 Only one difficult turn may be repeated once in the two combinations.
 At least 2 difficult turns and steps must be executed on clean edges for Level basic.

 Jumps not according to Short Program requirements (wrong number of revolutions) will receive no value.
 If the same jump is executed as a solo jump and as a part of the jump combination, the repeated jump will not be counted (if this repetition is in a jump combination, only the individual jump which is not according to the above requirements will not be counted).
-An Euler jump cannot be included in the Jump combination in the Short Program.